We are swiping Europe after transit systems connecting their neighbor countries like this one about the tram system in Basel, Switzerland here.

 Reach Spain from Hendaye in France with Metro Donostialdea

 In August 2012, Topo (“topo” word in Spanish stands for “mole”) was the name of the line that Euskatren changed to Line 1.
 It is now part of the new Metro Donostialdea which is planned to be extended in the region.
 The line runs underground in San Sebastián between Amara and Herrera.
-In this area the line is also been described as Metro San Sebastian.
-Also a nice thing to know is that the totally new underground stations is designed by the Norwegian construction design company called Snøhetta.
-The Metro entrances simply looks stunning to look at.
+In this area, the line is also been described as Metro San Sebastian.
+Also, a nice thing to know is that the totally new underground stations are designed by the Norwegian construction design company called Snøhetta.
+The Metro entrances simply look stunning to look at.

 The design is based on a continuous movement from under ground level to over ground, and visa versa.